timothyrobbinscpa/timothyrobbinscpa.github.io/_portfolio/new_customer_churn.md

 ## From Numbers to Insights: My Journey

-**Overview**: In the telecom sector’s dynamic landscape, deciphering customer churn patterns became my mission.
-Blending data science expertise with strategically applied accounting experience, I set out to unravel the reasons behind customer turnover, aiming to forge strategies that enhance customer retention and drive business growth.
+**Overview**: In the dynamic landscape of the telecom sector, deciphering customer churn patterns became my mission.
+Utilizing Python as my primary tool, I blended data science expertise with strategically applied accounting experience to unravel the reasons behind customer turnover, aiming to forge strategies that enhance customer retention and drive business growth.
+This project represents not only a technical challenge but also a perfect fusion of my analytical skills with real-world business applications.

 ## The Data Story